 Entrance Dates Vary According to Campus

 Length of Program 3 Terms

-Credit Hours Required for Graduation
+Credit Hours Required for Graduation 30-35 depending on track

 Purpose: The Health Care Assistant certificate program provides academic foundations at the diploma level in communications, mathematics, and human relations, as well as technical fundamentals.
 Program graduates are trained in the underlying fundamentals of health care delivery and are well prepared for employment and subsequent upward mobility.